Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_12_WAF.md

 ## Key terminology
 Operational excellence pillar:

+The first pillar is the Operational Excellence pillar.
+This pillar focuses on running and monitoring systems to deliver business value, and continually improving supporting processes and procedures.
+Key topics include managing and automating changes, responding to events, and defining standards to successfully manage daily operations.

 • Support development and run workloads effectively
 • Gain insight into workload operations
 • Continuously improve processes and procedures to deliver business value

 • Best practices for operational excellence:
     - Perform operations as code
     - Make frequent, small, reversible changes
     - Refine operations procedures frequently
     - Anticipate failure
     - Learn from all operational failures

-Security Pillar
+Security Pillar:

+The Security pillar involves the ability to monitor and protect systems while delivering business value through risk assessments and mitigation strategies.
+Key topics include protecting the confidentiality and integrity of data, identifying and managing who can do what (or privilege management), protecting systems, and establishing controls to detect security events.

 • Protect data, systems, and assets to take advantage of cloud technologies to improve your security

 • Best practices for security:
     - Implement a strong identity foundation
     - Enable traceability